-Beyond Stress: Adverse Interpersonal Relations and Outcomes in the Framework of Conservation of Resources Theory. a Mediated -Moderated Model of Revenge
+Beyond stress: Adverse interpersonal relations and outcomes in the framework of conservation of resources theory—a mediated-moderated model of revenge

 Abstract

-Drawing on conservation of resources theory, this study assesses the relationship between incivility irritation and revenge while accounting for the boundary conditions of these interrelations by incorporating the impact of social and personal resources, namely vertical solidarity and both self-emotional awareness and regulation of emotions.
-More specifically, it was hypothesised that while irritation mediates the relationships between incivility and revenge, some of these relations are moderated by vertical solidarity and both self-emotional awareness and regulation of emotions.
-Data gathered from 210 preschool teachers were analysed using smart PLS3.
-Based on COR basic assumptions, postulating interaction between social and personal resources and context, findings supported the mediation and moderation effects, evidently supporting the existence of both affective and calculated revenge.
-Additionally, findings indicated a possible trade-off between vertical solidarity driven by instrumental aspirations and revenge as two opposed strategies for resource acquisition.
-All in all, these findings allow a better understanding of organisational revenge and its underlying mechanisms.
+Drawing on conservation of resources (COR) theory, this study assesses the relationship between incivility, irritation, and revenge.
+It accounts for the boundary conditions of these interrelations by incorporating the impact of social and personal resources, namely vertical solidarity, self-emotional awareness, and regulation of emotions.
+It is hypothesized that while irritation mediates the relationships between incivility and revenge, some of these relations are moderated by vertical solidarity, self-emotional awareness, and regulation of emotions.
+Data gathered from 210 preschool teachers was analysed using SmartPLS3.
+Drawing on basic assumptions of COR and postulating interaction between social and personal resources and context, the findings support the mediation and moderation effects, indicating the existence of both affective and calculated revenge.
+There is also evidence of a trade-off between vertical solidarity driven by instrumental aspirations and revenge as two opposed strategies for resource acquisition.
+These findings allow a better understanding of organizational revenge and its underlying mechanisms.

 Introduction

-In recent decades, market dynamics, driven by digital transformations, and economic challenges, generated a continuous organisational pursuit for flexibility (Hanelt et al., 2021).
-The new emerging fast-phased rhythm restructured the working world.
-Precarious work arrangements replaced the demolished traditional secure employment configuration (Allan et al., 2021; O'Brady, 2021).
-The new emerging work structure was also characterised by increased interdependencies between employees and organisations (Itzkovich and Heilbrunn, 2016; Itzkovich et al.,2021).
-On the one hand, these interdependencies, embedded in the new work structure, increased employees' responsibilities and autonomy to enable organisations to cope with their challenges.
-Still, at the same time, the dynamicity of the working world embedded stress in the delicate fabric of work and work relations (Contreras and Gonzalez, 2021; Mohr et al., 2006).
+In recent decades, economic challenges and market dynamics driven by digital transformations have generated a continuous organizational pursuit of flexibility (Hanelt et al., 2021).
+An emerging fast-paced rhythm is restructuring the working world.
+Precarious work arrangements have replaced the traditional configurations of secure employment (Allan et al., 2021; O’Brady, 2021).
+The new work structure is also characterized by increased interdependencies between employees and organizations (Itzkovich & Heilbrunn, 2016; Itzkovich et al., in press).
+On the one hand, these interdependencies embedded in the new work structure have increased employees’ responsibilities and autonomy in enabling organizations to cope with challenges.
+On the other hand, the dynamic nature of the working world has embedded stress in the delicate fabric of work and work relations (Contreras & Gonzalez, 2021; Mohr et al., 2006).

-In turn, the emerging stressful work environment fostered inner-organisational conflicts such as incivility (Demsky et al., 2019; Roberts et al., 2011; Taylor and Kluemper, 2012), a disrespectful, rude behaviour usually trickling down the organisational hierarchy, mostly engaging employees who experienced these mistreatments and managers who perpetrated them (Itzkovich et al. 2021).
-Incivility illustrates these inner conflicts, which in turn elicit negative emotions (Dolev et al. 2021; Porath and Pearson, 2012), such as anger, guilt (Liu et al., 2020) and irritation (Turnipseed and Landay, 2020).
+This stressful work environment fosters intraorganizational conflicts in the form, for example, of incivility (Demsky et al., 2019; Roberts et al., 2011; Taylor & Kluemper, 2012), disrespectful, rude behaviour that trickles down the organizational hierarchy, affecting both employees who experience this mistreatment and managers who perpetrate it (Itzkovich et al., in press).
+Incivility arises from internal conflicts that elicit negative emotions (Dolev et al., 2021; Porath & Pearson, 2012), such as anger, guilt (Liu et al., 2020), and irritation (Turnipseed & Landay, 2020).